-Prerequisite: ENG-102, Composition and Speech I, or ENG-105, Composition I, or comparable course or approval of instructor.
+Prerequisite: ENG-105 Composition I or comparable course or approval of instructor.
 A study of the writings of contemporary women of color from this country and around the world.
 Autobiographies, short stories, poetry, plays, essays, and novels will be studied.
 Discussion and writing will focus on the critical analysis of the works.
 (45-0-0-0) Equivalent to 30-206, LITS-105.